OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 TLS parameters and certificates logging (tls.log)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. attention:: tls-log is deprecated in Suricata 8.0 and will be
+               removed in Suricata 9.0.

 The TLS handshake parameters can be logged in a line based log as well.
 By default, the logfile is `tls.log` in the suricata log directory.
 See :ref:`Custom TLS logging <output-custom-tls-logging>` for details